p-costa/SNaC/utils/snac_grid_generator/README.md

 The viewport can color the selected block's boundary faces: velocity `D` is red, velocity `N` is blue, friend boundaries are green, and faces with mixed velocity-component codes are amber.
-MPI partition planes use the same base-plus-remainder decomposition as `initmpi`, so they show the actual local subdomain cuts for the selected block.
+Boundary colors and MPI partition planes follow the multi-block selection.
+Partition planes use the same base-plus-remainder decomposition as `initmpi`, so they show the actual local subdomain cuts.
 The `+X/-X`, `+Y/-Y`, and `+Z/-Z` buttons provide fitted orthographic views with pan, zoom, and free rotation.
 Rotating keeps the orthographic projection but leaves the exact axis view; `Fit` returns to the free-orbit perspective view.